rust-lang/rust-forge/src/mdbook/membership.md

 Once you're a member of the mdBook team, a number of events will happen:

 - You will gain access to a private Zulip stream, where internal discussions happen.
+- You will be able to add pull requests to the merge queue.

 ## How promotion decisions are made